ryanklee/think-taink/docs/implementation_plan.md

    e.
 Create a glossary of terms for the ubiquitous language used in the system
    f.
 Develop a set of best practices for experiment design and analysis
    g.
 Create documentation on integrating external stakeholder input in experiment design
+   h.
+Document approaches for measuring and improving trustworthiness of large language models in multi-agent systems

 7. Design User Interface Components:
    a.
 Create wireframes for the experiment design interface